Documents Required for ILR (5-Year Route) Application

 - What is Indefinite Leave to Remain (ILR)?

-- What is ILR 5-year route?
+- What is the ILR 5-year route?

 - Documents needed for ILR under the 5-year route